yashraj15/Twitter_Analytics/README.md

 # OSNA_project1
-The purpose of this project was to crawl through social media data and then run Graph algorithms on the acquired data to analyze and form patterns.
+The purpose of this project was to crawl through Twitter data and then run Graph algorithms on the acquired data to analyze and form patterns.

 # Prerequisites to run the project:
 1) R